aza547/wow-recorder/README.md

     - Use MRT automatic combat logging in a similar fashion to SimpleCombatLogger.
     - Manually type `/combatlog` in-game every time you login or reload.

+If you are an arena player, I strongly recommend the [jaxSurrender](https://www.curseforge.com/wow/addons/jaxsurrender) addon.
+This isn't essential for the app to work, but it may help you if you are having trouble with the app when leaving games by typing `/afk`.

-Optionally, test it works by clicking the test icon after you have completed the above steps.
+Optionally, you can test that Warcraft Recorder works by clicking the test icon after you have completed the above steps.
+This tests out the recording functionality by mimicing a 2v2 game.

 <img src="https://i.imgur.com/bwChWgI.png">